OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 The [WebImageCellValue](/javascript/api/excel/excel.webimagecellvalue) object creates the ability to store an image as part of an [entity](#entity-values) or as an independent value in a range.
 This object offers many properties, including `address`, `altText`, and `relatedImagesAddress`.

-The `basicType` and `basicValue` properties define how calculations read the web image data type if minimum compatibility requirements are not met.
+The `basicType` and `basicValue` properties define how calculations read the web image data type if the minimum compatibility requirements to use the data types feature aren't met.
 In that scenario, this web image data type displays as a **#VALUE!** error in the Excel UI.

 The following JSON code sample shows the complete schema of a web image.